-For electric systems you can have two sources of power.
-But again have more than one vent as wiring or motors can fail, especially in the hot, humid environment of a greenhouse.
+For electric vents you need to have two sources of power.
+But again you need to have more than one vent as wiring or motors can fail, especially in the hot, humid environment of a greenhouse.

-For more features (including this one) that I recommend all greenhouses to have, check out the post 7 Greenhouse Accessories and Features That Get You The Best Results
+For more greenhouse accessories (including this one) that I recommend all greenhouses to have, check out the post 7 Greenhouse Accessories and Features That Get You The Best Results